Feature Extraction in the Remote Sensing Data Value Chain: A Systematic Review of Methods and Applications: Trends and perspectives

-RS data is often degraded by noise and outliers, but PCA-based methods for denoising and anomaly detection lack robustness.
-Robust PCA~\cite{candes2011robust}, applied for foreground/background separation, shows potential for both denoising with outlier-contaminated data and anomaly detection.
-Robust subspace recovery~\cite{lerman2018overview} and dual principal component pursuit~\cite{tsakiris2018dual} are used for outlier rejection and robust model fitting in computer vision.
-These capabilities suggest potential for improving anomaly detection in remote sensing tasks.
+The pursuit of performance with black box models has created two critical failures: a lack of robustness to imperfect data and a lack of scientific understanding of the models and their predictions.
+We can address the prior problem by going back to the basics with simple, robust, and principled variations of PCA that are still under-explored on RS datasets, which may improve both denoising and anomaly detection.
+For example, Robust PCA~\citep{candes2011robust}, applied to tasks analogous to foreground/background separation, such as cloud and shadow removal or unsupervised change detection, shows potential for both denoising in the presence of outliers and anomaly detection.
+Furthermore, Robust subspace recovery~\citep{lerman2018overview} and dual principal component pursuit~\citep{tsakiris2018dual} are used for outlier rejection and robust model fitting in computer vision, and are rarely used in RS.